 Birmingham Public Schools is now accepting applications for guest educators - substitute teachers and substitute paraeducators!
 Applicants who wish to be considered for this position must register online with EduStaff and complete required new hire process.
 Register with EduStaff here.
 If you have additional questions, you may contact EduStaff directly at 1-877-97-GOEDU (46338).

 BPS has amazing students and staff!
-Take a quick look at a few of the amazing things they achieved in 2018-19:
+Take a quick look at a few of the amazing things they achieved:

 Groves teacher John Rutherford was named the Bob Koger Theatre Director Award 2020 recipient.
 The Bob Koger Award is given annually to a MIFA director and is designed to recognize the tireless efforts in High School Theatre.
 Congratulations, John!